 Stamp duty is a government tax that’s based on the purchase price of your property and it varies from state to state.
 It’s important to think about this as an additional cost when budgeting to build your home.
 It’s also important to note that when you’re building, stamp duty is only payable on the land and footings costs, rather than the total house and land package cost if you’re buying an established property.
 For more information check with your local State Revenue Office.

 Something to consider when building your next home is how you’re going to protect it.
-We have a range of insurance products to help you get the cover you need, from Home and Contents Insurance, to Landlord Insurance, to Loan Protection Insurance, which helps protect your loan repayments in the event of illness or injury.
+We have a range of insurance products to help you get the cover you need, from Home and Contents Insurance, to Landlord Insurance.
 It’s important to remember to budget for these essential extras.
-View our insurance products.

 Applying for a home loan with MyState is easy, and we’ll keep you up to date with what’s happening every step of the way.
 Check out our step-by-step guide to the application process below.